Hour record: Unified hour record attempts (women's)

 The last women's hour record before the unified rule change was set on 1 October 2003 by Leontien van Moorsel, with a distance of 46.065 km.

 In December 2014, it was announced that British Paralympian Sarah Storey would be the first woman to attempt the record following the unified rule change.
 She attempted the record on 28 February 2015 at Lee Valley Velo Park in London, setting new British, Para-Cycling and Masters Age 35–39 records but missing out on the Elite record with a distance of 45.502 km.

 American Molly Shaffer Van Houweling broke the women's UCI Hour Record, riding a distance of 46.273 km on 12 September 2015 in Aguascalientes, Mexico.
 Van Houweling had set three new US Hour Records in the year prior.
 The first was set on 15 December 2014, in Carson, California, with a distance of 44.173 km.
 The second was set on 25 February 2015, in Aguascalientes with a distance of 45.637 km.
 The third was set on 3 July 2015, also in Aguascalientes, with a distance of 46.088 km.
 This last mark was also the Pan-American and World Masters Age 40–44 record at the time, and exceeded the distance of the UCI hour record of van Moorsel.
 However, it did not qualify as the UCI Hour Record because Van Houweling had only been enrolled in the athlete biological passport program for three and a half months prior to setting this record.
 The UCI requires that riders be enrolled in this program for 5–10 months before they are eligible to set this mark.
 From 24 August 2015, Van Houweling was eligible to attempt the UCI Hour Record.

 In October 2015, Australian rider Bridie O'Donnell announced her intention to aim for the hour record in January 2016.
 She broke the women's hour at the Adelaide Super-Drome on 22 January 2016, riding 46.882 km.
 She was aged 41 years.
 Her record was broken by American rider Evelyn Stevens in the next month - the new record was 47.980 km, more than a kilometre nearer to the 50 km barrier.

-Italian rider Vittoria Bussi, after two unsuccessful attempts on 7 October 2017 and on 12 September 2018, broke Stevens' world record by 27 metres riding 48.007 km on 13 September 2018.
+Italian rider Vittoria Bussi, after two unsuccessful attempts on 7 October 2017 and on 12 September 2018, broke Stevens's world record by 27 metres riding 48.007 km on 13 September 2018.

 British cyclist Joss Lowden set a new world record on 30 September 2021 with a distance of 48.405 km, beating the previous record by just under 400 metres, and also surpassing Jeannie Longo's Best Human Effort distance.
 Lowden completed a total of 193 laps of the Tissot Velodrome in Grenchen, Switzerland.

 On October 13, 2023, Vittoria Bussi set the world record again, at the Velodromo Bicentenario in Mexico, with a 50.267 km distance.